brendan0powers/bakelite/docs/protocol.md

 #### String (Variable) `string[]`
 Unlike `bytes[]` variable lengths strings do not contain a size byte.
-Instead, the serializer will read untill it encounters the first null byte.
+Instead, the serializer will read until it encounters the first null byte.

 For example:
 <table>